Flacourtia jangomas: Tree

 Flacourtia jangomas is a small, deciduous shrub or tree that grows to a height of 6-10m.
 Trunk and branches are commonly thornless in old trees, but densely beset with simple or branched, blunt woody thorns when younger.
 Bark is light-brown to copper-red with a flaky texture and the leaves are light green and narrow ovate in shape.
-It produces small white to whitish green fragrant flowers.
-The relatively juicy fruits are rounded pink to dark red and about an inch wide.
+The leaves and roots contain tannin.